SEMICeu/documentation/editorial_flow.md

 **Part 1: Change the UML model**

-1. Find the latest UML master data.
+*1. Find the latest UML master data.

    The editor selects the data specification GitHub repository that contains the latest published artefacts to determine the source information.
-   From that repository the UML file is copied to the uri.semic.eu-thema repository.
+   From that repository the UML file is copied to the **thema repository (1).

-2. Edit the UML file
+*2. Edit the UML file

    The editor opens and edits the UML file in the appropriate UML editor.
    The UML structure is modified to address the issue.